neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 $$

 Here selector model ($q_{\text{sel}}$) is optimized to produce selections $s$ that maximize the likelihood of the masked data $\log q_{\text{pred}}(y \mid m(x, s) ; \theta)$.
-Then in order to ensure that the explanation is simple (presents a small set of important features) the objective pays a penalty for selecting each feature expressed as $\lambda R(s)$.
+Then in order to ensure that the explanation is simple (presents a small set of important features) the objective pays a penalty for selecting each feature, expressed as $\lambda R(s)$.

 You might be thinking...

-### Sounds Great!
-What's the Catch?
+### What's the Catch?

 Well, first we have to choose the predictor model.
- Existing Prediction Model: <span style="color:red"> May not work well with the artifacts introduced by the masking process (i.e. occlusion to 0.) text</span>
- Train a New Model: <span style="color:red"> Need to be careful.</span>
+ We can either use an existing prediction model, which <span style="color:red"> may not work well with the artifacts introduced by the masking process (i.e. occlusion to 0.) text</span>, or train a new model, which <span style="color:red"> requires care.</span>

 A few popular joint amortized explanation methods (JAMs) such as L2X<d-cite key="Chen2018"></d-cite> and INVASE<d-cite key="yoon2018invase"></d-cite> train a new predictor model by learning it jointly with selector model.
 Now the selector and predictor model are playing the game together.
 The selector model tries to select features and the predictor tries to use the masked feature selections to predict the target.

-Let's take a look at how this can go horribly wrong:
+Let's take a look at how this can go wrong:

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">